5 Things You May Not Know About CPF Housing Grants

 The grant restrictions for buyers of resale flats are less strict, compared to those for BTO buyers, so you may be getting more grants if you’re buying a resale flat than a BTO.
 Here are two scenarios that illustrate this:

 A first-timer couple wishes to buy a 4-room flat in a mature estate.
 They have a monthly household income of $5,000.
-If they get a BTO flat, they will receive a total of $5,000 in AHG in housing grant.
-But if they choose to get a resale flat, they will receive a total of $50,000 in Family Grant.
+If they get a BTO flat, they will receive a total of $5,000 in Additional CPF Housing Grant (AHG).
+But if they choose to get a resale flat, they will receive $50,000 in Family Grant.
+To get the Family Grant, the remaining lease of the resale flat has to be at least 30 years.
+The couple can also apply for an AHG of $5,000 based on their combined income.
 And if they choose to live near their parents in the latter option, they will receive an additional $20,000 in Proximity Housing Grant.

 A first-timer couple wishes to buy a 5-room flat.
 Their monthly household income is $6,500.
-If they choose to get a BTO, they will not get a single grant as the AHG is only given to those with an income ceiling of $5,000 while the SHG is given to those who purchase 4-room or smaller in a non-mature estate.
-However, if they choose to get a resale, they will be eligible to $40,000 in Family Grant, and an additional $20,000 if they choose to live near their parents.
+If they choose to get a BTO, they will not get a single grant as the AHG is only given to those with an income ceiling of $5,000 while the Special CPF Housing Grant (SHG) is given to those who purchase 4-room or smaller in a non-mature estate.
+However, if they choose to get a resale, they will be eligible to obtain a $40,000 in Family Grant, and an additional $20,000 if they choose to live near their parents.

 In both scenarios, choosing to buy a resale apartment has led to significantly more housing grants than buying a BTO flat.
 But is this necessarily cheaper overall?
-It actually depends, as the purchase prices for BTOs are still heavily subsidised.
+It actually depends, as the purchase prices for BTOs are still heavily subsidised, while prices for resale flats are based on market forces.
 It’s also important to remember that resale flats tend to have a shorter lease.
-Make sure you do your calculations and factor in the time you can get your flat (a wait for a BTO is typically three years!) and the location of your flat to see whether a BTO or a resale is for you.
+Make sure you do your calculations and factor in the time you can get your flat (a wait for a BTO is typically three to four years!) and the location of your flat to see whether a BTO or a resale is for you.